ScorchedPsyche/craftera_suite/README.md

 ![#1589F0](https://via.placeholder.com/15/1589F0/000000?text=+) `Plugin Integration: Spectator Mode;`

 ## Discord Integration
 Connects the suite with Discord so that you can create more interactivity between your server and Discord.

 ## Events
-Events for your server such as raids, mini-games, holidays, random organic or recurring, etc. ("missions") to increase Vanilla gameplay options.
+Events for your server random organic or recurring, etc. ("missions") to increase Vanilla gameplay options.

 **Features:**
 ![#f03c15](https://via.placeholder.com/15/f03c15/000000?text=+) `Types;`